ikluft/LongitudeTZ/docs/README.md

 * [LongitudeTZ Command-line Interface Specification](cli-spec.md)

 ## Longitude-based Time Zones
 Many people are tired of changing their clocks twice a year for daylight time.
 DST is an antiquated tradition [which we now know doesn't do any good](https://www.webmd.com/sleep-disorders/news/20211105/harmful-effects-of-daylight-savings).
-Anyone can look up sunrise and sunset times for events that need to be scheduled around daylight.

 While there have been proposals for regional and national governments to repeal Daylight Saving Time, it hasn't made progress.
 One way to have the choice to opt-out of Daylight Saving Time is if there's an alternative standard allowing us to stay on Standard Time.